Our impact

 people supported

 The people who benefit from our funding face multiple barriers.
-Many are experiencing poverty, have disabilities, or come from communities where access to legal advice has historically been low.
+Many are experiencing poverty and have a disability.

 users experiencing poverty